THE PROPHECY

 In chapter 2 ...
 He called his friends to prayer so they could get the interpretation of Nebuchadnezzar's dream.

 In chapter 4 ...
-He fearlessly stood before Nebuchadnezzar and told him that he was about to be humbled by the true and living God by being turned into an animal for 7 years ... wandering the fields and eating grass like an ox.
+He fearlessly stood before Nebuchadnezzar and told him that he was about to be humbled by the true and living God by being turned into a beast for 7 years and that he would be wandering the fields and eating grass like an ox.

 In chapter 6 ...
-He continued to pray 3 times a day in open defiance of Darius' ban on prayer to any gods except the king ... and was subsequently thrown alive into a pit of lions.
+He continued to pray 3 times a day in open defiance of Darius' ban on prayer to any god except the king.
+Then, he was thrown alive into a pit of lions.

 In chapter 7 ...
-He was shown the great Gentile kingdoms of the future and saw into Heaven on that future day when the Son of Man would receive his eternal Kingdom from the hand of the Ancient of Days.
+He was shown the 4 great Gentile kingdoms of the future and saw into Heaven to that future day when the Son of Man would receive his eternal Kingdom from the hand of the Ancient of Days.

 In chapter 9 ...
-The angel Gabriel said he was sent to Daniel because ... you are greatly loved.
+The archangel Gabriel (an Angel of the Presence) was sent from God to Daniel saying ... you are greatly loved.

 I Corinthians 2:15, says,